 When looking at your chromatography, each colour in your papers is created by those molecules.

+OK, time for the big question… what makes leaves change colour?
 As we know, Chlorophyll gives leaves their green colour and is so dominant that it hides the other colours in the leaves during the spring and summer.
 But in the fall, chlorophyll in the leaves breaks down, finally allowing the it’s other natural colours to have their moment in the sun!

 The beautiful reds, yellows, and oranges might be short lived before the leaves fall to the ground.
 This year, think about the amazing science behind those changing colours as the trees around you put on their colourful fall displays.